The covid-19 symptoms to watch out for

 Fever, cough or shortness of breath

 Fever, cough or shortness of breath are the highest-frequency symptoms of covid-19.
-According to a study of approximately 114,000 covid-19 cases, at least one of these symptoms was reported in 93 percent of cases.
+According to a study of symptoms in about 11,000 adult covid-19 patients, at least one of these symptoms was reported in 93 percent of cases.

 Fever or chills